joemarshall/websensors/_lessons/1.Introduction_to_Web_Python/python_intro1.md

 uses_light: true
 lesson_order: 1
 sublesson_order: 1
+category_intro_html: "The sensor processing examples on here use web based python scripts.
+These run in your web browser thanks to the [pyodide project](https://pyodide.org/).
+In this section we will discuss this stuff, the coursework, and how you should use web python in your coursework."
 ---

 This site uses a version of python compiled to run in your web browser, with some javascript added to allow you to read from sensors on your computer or phone and draw graphs.